aman-bhatia/ai-1/README.md

 Summary
 ---------
-Problem : To schedule a conference of papers so as to optimize some function Solution : A greedy hill climbing algorithm with random restarts
+Problem : To schedule a conference of papers so as to optimize score of a scheduling evaluator function Solution : A greedy hill climbing algorithm with random restarts

 Instructions